tneumueller/import-order-fixer/README.md

 ## Config

+- `include`: Array of regex strings the filenames are tested against.
+Files are excluded unless specified.
-- `files`: Array of regex strings the filenames are tested against
+- `exclude`: Array of regex strings the filenames are tested against.
+Directories are included unless specified.
 - `order`: Array of strings containing the names of types.
 The import groups will be sorted in this manner
+- `spacing`: Object
+  - `afterImports`: Number of empty lines to insert after imports and before the rest of the code
+  - `afterGroup`: Number of empty lines to insert after each import group
 - `types`: Array of objects with the following properties
   - `matches`: Array of regex strings the import paths will be tested against
   - `comment`: Comment, which will be added in the line before the import group (optional)